ta1ss/password-generator/README.md

 # password-generator
-This is a customizable password generator that creates strong and unique passwords based on a wordlist. <br> The generator combines three random words from the wordlist, capitalizes, maps, and inserts symbols defined in values.
+This is a customizable password generator written in Go, that creates strong and unique passwords based on a wordlist. <br> The generator combines three random words from the wordlist, capitalizes, maps, and inserts symbols defined in values.